VisioTho/MiLab/README.md

 Targetted for a Minimum of Android 4.0 ....................................................................

-All our Code is in Assets>Scripts folder
-APK available in root folder of repository
+All our Code is in MiLab Virtual Science Lab>Assets>Scripts folder APK available in MiLab Virtual Science Lab>_APK